 This plant is highly adaptable to various climatic conditions but should be protected from frost and shade.
 March – June is the best time for the cultivation of the crop as it needs bright sunlight.
 The ideal temperature range for ALOE VERA farming is 25 – 40˚C. The lower annual rainfall required for ALOE VERA farming is 50 to 300 mm.
 The soil that best suits the plant is dry sandy soil.
-But the species is expected to grow well on loamy, light, coastal sandy and black cotton soils.
-The plant can resist high pH, sodium and potassium values in the soil, but the ideal pH level ranges from 7 to 8.5.
+But the species is expected to grow well on loamy, light, coastal sandy, and black cotton soils.
+The plant can resist high pH, sodium, and potassium values in the soil, but the ideal pH level ranges from 7 to 8.5.

 Aloe Vera Farming Project Report – Propagation For Aloe Vera Farming:

 ALOE VERA plants produce offshoots at the base close to the soil level and these can be used for propagation.
-These offshoots are put in a mixture of sand, charcoal and potting soil.
-A young ALOE VERA plant can also be used for propagation purpose.
+These offshoots are put in a mixture of sand, charcoal, and potting soil.
+A young ALOE VERA plant can also be used for propagation purposes.
 The area where leaves grow actively is chosen and is carefully removed.
 The leaf is then dipped in the rooting hormone and left at room temperature for 2 to 3 days such that the end dries up and forms call us.
-This leaf is now ready to be planted in a pot with a well prepared potting mixture.
+This leaf is now ready to be planted in a pot with a well-prepared potting mixture.
 The plant is lightly watered and kept under indirect light.
 It takes several weeks for the plant to start rooting.

 Aloe Vera Farming Project Report – Land Preparation And Sowing For Aloe Vera Farming: